JoshuaMines/BMI-CLI/README.md

 # BMI-CLI

-A small program that takes in height and weight and tells you you're BMI and whether you need to lose or gain weight.
+A small program that takes in height and weight and returns BMI.

+## Installation

+Open root folder in terminal run:

+''''bash
+python3 bmi.py
+''''